codeaches/codeaches.github.io/_posts/2019-01-12-Spring Cloud-Deploy SCDF to PCF and Create A Stream.md

 Spring Cloud Data Flow (SCDF) is a toolkit for building data integration and real-time data processing pipelines.
 The SCDF server uses Spring Cloud Deployer, to deploy data pipelines onto modern runtimes such as Cloud Foundry (PCF).

-In this tutorial, let's deploy SCDF Server to PCF and deploy a simple ``http|log`` stream using the Data Flow Server.
+In this tutorial, let's create a simple ``http|log`` stream which consumes payload over HTTP and prints it.
+We shall use an out-of-the-box `http` application which is a REST service which consumes the data and pushes it to the queue.
+We shall use out-of-the-box `log` application which consumes the data from queue and prints it to the log file.
+We need Spring Cloud Data Flow Server (SCDF) for creating and deploying the stream to cloudfoundry which we shall download and install as well, as part of this tutorial.

 ### Table of contents {#table_of_contents}